FlipsideCrypto/flow-models/models/descriptions/event_index.md

 {% docs event_index %}

-The index of the event within the transaction, i.e. in what order the events occurred.
+The zero-based position of the event within the list of events emitted by a transaction.
+Data type: INTEGER.
+This field indicates the order in which events occurred during transaction execution.
+Used for reconstructing event sequences, debugging, and analyzing event-driven workflows.
+Example: 0 (first event), 1 (second event), etc. Important for event ordering and traceability.
 {% enddocs %}